-What is the difference between being HIPAA compliant and certified?
+What is the difference between being HIPAA compliant and HIPAA certified?

 Compliance refers to adhering to the proper rules in accordance with the guidelines and requirements of HIPAA in order to safeguard individually identifiable health information.

 Certification is the process in which an organization or individual is awarded a document that signals the completion of an education course or process.

 Both of those have their own individual purpose and can’t be used interchangeably.
 For example, certification is something that is obtained by an individual or organization, but compliance is something that is maintained by an organization by adhering to the regulations of HIPAA.
 An employee cannot be compliant with HIPAA, but they can help an organization maintain compliance.
 It is important to note that the Department of Health and Human Services and the Office of Civil Rights, which is responsible for enforcing HIPAA, do not recognize or endorse HIPAA courses or certificates as fulfilling the obligations of the security rule.

 HIPAA certification just means that an organization has participated in and completed a process that is meant to instruct and train the organization staff in how to become HIPAA compliant.
 Just like it is possible to pass a test without understanding the material being tested and then immediately forget the information, an organization can receive a HIPAA certification without actually taking any real action towards compliance.
 With that in mind, a certification is not a recognizable measure of compliance.
 A HIPAA certification course or framework should be viewed as a toolkit; the organization now has access to meaningful tools and instructions to help it become compliant with the laws that make up HIPAA.